 A 16th-century nobleman who traded a life of privilege for one of extreme poverty and prayer, co-founding an order dedicated to perpetual adoration.

 Born Ascanio Caracciolo into Neapolitan aristocracy, Francis's early life pointed toward worldly comfort.
-A severe illness in his twenties sparked a profound conversion; he vowed to pursue a religious life if he recovered.
-True to his word, he sold his possessions, adopted the name Francis, and joined a confraternity serving the sick and imprisoned.
-His defining work began when a letter meant for a different 'Father Caracciolo' reached him, proposing a new religious order.
+A severe illness in his twenties sparked a conversion; he vowed to pursue religious life if he recovered.
+He sold his possessions, adopted the name Francis, and joined a confraternity serving the sick and imprisoned.
+A letter meant for a different 'Father Caracciolo' proposed a new religious order.
 Seeing divine providence, he partnered with John Augustine Adorno to found the Clerics Regular Minor.
-The 'Adorno Fathers' lived in radical poverty, with a unique rule mandating constant prayer, including perpetual adoration of the Eucharist.
-Francis became known for his ecstasies during prayer and his relentless, footsore travels to establish the order before his early death.
+The 'Adorno Fathers' lived in radical poverty with a rule mandating constant prayer, including perpetual adoration of the Eucharist.
+Francis became known for ecstasies during prayer and footsore travels to establish the order before his early death.

 The biggest hits of 1563